Pyrdacor/Ambermoon/README.md

 - [freealbion](https://github.com/freealbion/freealbion) by Florian Ziesche
 - [ualbion](https://github.com/csinkers/ualbion) by Cam Sinclair

-I just want to gather the whole findings at a central place and provide it on a save storage for the future.
+I want to gather the whole findings at a central place and provide it on a safe storage for the future.

-At least some contributions will come from me as well like some file specs and the formatting of all the data. :)

-My latest contributions are decoding of map events, 3D map and lab formats and packed texture formats.
-Moreover I reverse engineered the imploder algorithm so the file AM2_CPU can be deploded and read on PCs.

 I marked unknown values in the specs as **Unknown**.
 Would be nice if some of those values' meaning could be revealed by someone.

-## Language

-I will document everything in english so most people will understand.
-But I only played the german version and translated some things to my best knowledge.
-So there might be differences between the names and values given here and the names used in the original english game.

-If you know the english version or have some other translation improvements, just let me know.
-You can use the issue tracker for that for example.